 After releasing the findings of a seafood study, Oceana took it one step further and created visuals to share on their social profiles.
 By linking to a related petition within the image caption, they not doubt got a surge of support.
 As you can see, 174 of their followers shared the image, which greatly increased its reach.

-The type of support and action that used to take a non-profit months to organize can be done in a matter of days (or hours!) with social media.
-With a smartphone or ultrabook etc, non-profit supporters can stay connected 24/7 to the causes that matter most to them.
+The type of support and action that used to cost thousands and take months to organize can be done in a matter of days or hours with a good social media strategy for nonprofits.
+With a smartphone or ultrabook etc, nonprofit supporters can stay connected 24/7 to the causes that matter most to them.